esentri/domainlifecycles/readme_building_blocks.md

 ### Implementation suggestions with NitroX DLC

 + DomainCommands should be named in a meaningful way (imperative + noun).
-+ DomainCommands require implementing `nitrox.dlc.domain.types.DomainCommand`.
++ DomainCommands require implementing `io.domainlifecycles.domain.types.DomainCommand`.
 + DomainCommands should be implemented immutable (like ValueObjects).
 We suggest using Java records.
 + DomainCommand are not to be confused with the GOF "Command Object" pattern, as we suggest not to implement an explicit `execute()` method within the command class.
 Rather, we suggest implementing the corresponding domain logic